 In this episode of IWM Stories, Chris Cooper explores the timeline of events that led from the 9/11 terror attacks to US President George W. Bush and British Prime Minister Tony Blair invading Saddam Hussein's Iraq.

-Section of twisted and rusted steelwork from the collapsed World Trade Center, New York; the piece comprises beams from the external walls of the building, and was originally located somewhere around one of the two impact zones.
+Section of twisted and rusted steelwork from the collapsed World Trade Center, New York.

 Contemporary conflict